Shortarse feelerfish

 The shortarse feelerfish (Bathymicrops brevianalis) is a deepsea tripod fish of the genus Bathymicrops.
 It is so named because of its almost non-existent eyes (which do exist, just are small and vestigial) and short anal fins.
 The Latin species name brevianalis means "short anus".
-The "Sampling the Abyss" project found the fish again in 2017 off the coast of Australia for the first time in 140 years.
+The "Sampling the Abyss" project found the fish again in 2017 off the coast of Australia.